codeaudit/SayKitSDK/Tutorials/07-conversation-topics.md

 }
 ```

-### Intercepting Subtopic Events
+### Intercepting Subtopic Audio
-All posted events of a `SAYConversationTopic` will pass to its parent via the parent's `subtopic:didPostEventSequence:` method.
+All events posted by a `SAYConversationTopic` will bubble up to its parent via the parent's `subtopic:didPostEventSequence:` method.
 (Earlier, when we had only a single conversation topic, the event sequence went straight to the Conversation Manager.)
 We can override this method to allow us to transform a subtopic's output.

 Let's add a little introduction ("Here's what I found matching your query") to the subtopic's list of items.